helium/gateway-rs/README.md

 ```
 Construct an add gateway transaction for this gateway

-USAGE:
-helium_gateway add [OPTIONS] --owner <owner> --payer <payer>

-FLAGS:
--h, --help Prints help information
--V, --version Prints version information

-OPTIONS:
---mode <mode> The staking mode for adding the light gateway [default: dataonly]
+Usage:

+Options:
---owner <owner> The target owner account of this gateway
+      --owner <OWNER>  The solana address of the target owner for this gateway
---payer <payer> The account that will pay account for this addition
+      --payer <PAYER>  The solana address of the payer account that will pay account for this addition
+      --mode <MODE>    The staking mode for adding the gateway [default: dataonly] [possible values: dataonly, full]
+  -h, --help           Print help
 ```

 So for example, to construct a data-only add gateway transaction you would enter